Deployment

 .

-If you've done everything correctly, and you've started the specified Compose stack, you should be able to access the
+If you've done everything correctly, you should be able to access the

 web UI of Kuvasz at